DiogoMRSilva/websitesVulnerableToSSTI/README.md

 All this Severs were made with Mako template engine Due to the exploiting simplicity and the fact that all the scanners detect the vulnerability in the simple case.

-# Generalization tests for SSTI scanners:
+# Generalization tests for SSTI scanners (NEEDS UPDATE):
 |Test Case          |Burp |ZAP| tplmap      |port|
 | ---               |---  |---|  ---        | ---|
 |{ } Python Eval    |✓    |   | ✓           |6010|